jmeistrich/jmeistrich.github.io/backpack/index.md

 *This is basically a regular school bag.
 It has a laptop pocket in the back which is very helpful for airport security.
 Big hiking bags are too big and heavy.
 This gets me under 10kg.*

 **Marmot Kompressor Plus 20L**<br>
-*I carry this every day, usually bringing my laptop, chargers, camera, an extra shirt, an umbrella, and a bottle of water.*
+*I carry this every day with my laptop, chargers, camera, an extra shirt, and a bottle of water.*

 #Electronics